 Sanjida uses story-telling skills and her background as a scientist to help academic staff and postgraduates plan and structure their writing and communicate clearly and effectively.

 Catherine runs focused, engaging workshops for students of all levels to achieve greater confidence, clarity and impact in their writing.

 Tina specialises in working intensively and through dialogue with participants to bring a professional writer’s approach into the context of academic writing.

-Jennifer draws on a lifetime of writing fiction and non-fiction to inspire good writing in doctoral students and early career researchers, and help tease out the story to your research.
+Jennifer draws on a lifetime writing fiction and non-fiction to help doctoral students and early-career researchers find their voice and craft their research stories.